pydata/xarray/doc/io.rst

 netCDF
 ------

-The recommended way to store xarray objects is `netCDF`__. netCDF is a file format for fully self-described datasets that is widely used and supported on almost all platforms. xarray is based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`~xarray.Dataset` objects.
+The recommended way to store xarray data structures is `netCDF`__, which is a binary file format for self-described datasets that originated in the geosciences. xarray is based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`~xarray.Dataset` objects.

+NetCDF is supported on almost all platforms, and parsers exist for the vast majority of scientific programming languages.
 Recent versions of netCDF are based on the even more widely used HDF5 file-format.

 __ http://www.unidata.ucar.edu/software/netcdf/